ON THIS PAGE: You will learn about the different types of treatments doctors use for people with stomach cancer. Use the menu to see other pages.

 Targeted therapy for stomach cancer includes:

 HER2-targeted therapy.
 Some cancers may make too much of a protein called human epidermal growth factor receptor 2 (HER2).
 This type of cancer is called "HER2-positive cancer."
 Trastuzumab (Herceptin, Herzuma, Ogivri, Ontruzant) plus chemotherapy may be an option for people with later-stage HER2-positive stomach cancer.
 The U.S. Food and Drug Administration (FDA) has also approved a drug called fam-trastuzumab deruxtecan-nxki (Enhertu, Daiichi Sankyo) for use if trastuzumab is no longer effective.
+For previously untreated stomach cancer that is HER2 positive and is either metastatic or cannot be removed with surgery, the American Society of Clinical Oncology (ASCO) recommends trastuzumab combined with pembrolizumab (see below) and chemotherapy.
+Trastuzumab deruxtecan is recommended for people with HER2-positive stomach cancer if first-line therapy, or the first treatment given, has not worked.

 Talk with your doctor about possible side effects for a specific medication and how they can be managed.